-There are two statutes in Illinois that pertain to disclosure during the sale of residential property with confirmed or suspected mine subsidence damage.
+There are two statutes in Illinois that pertain to disclosure during the sale of residential property affected by mine subsidence.
 Both the seller and buyer should be aware of these requirements, and discuss any mine subsidence related disclosure in detail.

-The first, the Residential Real Property Disclosure Act (765 ILCS 77/Art.2), states:
+The first, the Residential Real Property Disclosure Act (765ILCS 77), states: